EndPointCorp/end-point-blog/2013/10/15/postgresql-debian-apt-repository-gnupg.html.md

 wget --quiet -O - http://apt.postgresql.org/pub/repos/apt/ACCC4CF8.asc | sudo apt-key add -
 ```

 Indeed that imports the new key.
 However, you may still see errors from apt.
 Why?
-It's possible to have apt trusted keys installed in more than one place:
+It’s possible to have apt trusted keys installed in more than one place:

 ```
 # apt-key list